elizabethmcd/EBPR-MAGs/README.md

 ### Inspecting Best Bins from Multiple Samples using ANI Comparisons

+To compare similar bins among the different binning efforts, we will use ANI comparisons to group them into similar bins, and then based off of completion/redundancy estimates, can start to pick the "best" ones.
+For each of the 11 time points, there are approximately 35-50 bins.
+We need to do pairwise ANI comparisons for all of the bins to find the similar ones.
+First rename all of the bins in each of the bin directories with the `makeANIcombos.sh` script.
+This will append the assembly name the specific bins came from for doing ANI comparisons.
+This will also need to be pairwise within a sample to know if there are similar organisms within the same time point.

+To schedule mass ANI comparisons on CHTC, we will use Sarah Stevens' [DAG pipeline](https://github.com/sstevens2/ani_compare_dag) for this.
+The important part is that ANI comparisons can only be run on the nucleotide coding regions and not tRNA/rRNA, so we have to perform gene calling with Prodigal to only get the coding sequences.

 ### Co-Assembly with SPAdes

 So far we have only worked with single assemblies from each timepoint.
 This will work well for abundant organisms, especially those with a lot of strain variation (i.e. Accumulibacter).
 However since we are trying to extract as many high quality bins as possible, having a co-assembly will help these efforts.
 These single assemblies were done with SPAdes, and not the metaSPAdes version, done at the JGI.
 We will try to co-assemble with SPAdes as well.
 This will need to be done on CHTC on one of the high memory nodes.
 To install: